A full spectral-timing model to map the accretion flow in black hole binaries: the low/hard state of MAXI J1820+070: Conclusions

 \section{Conclusions}

 We have performed a full spectral-timing analysis for MAXI J1820+070 in the low/hard state.
-This is based on the spectral components identified in the very detailed {\it NuSTAR} study of \cite{Zdziarski_2020}, though we show the data favour an additional narrow iron line which is likely contributed from the strong wind seen in optical spectra in the state.
+This is based on the spectral components identified in the very detailed {\it NuSTAR} study of \cite{Zdziarski_2021b}, though we show the data favour an additional narrow iron line which is likely contributed from the strong wind seen in optical spectra in the state.
 We extended the model down to the {\it NICER} energy bandpass, including thermal emission from the disc.
-We see evidence for atomic features in this component also, as expected from the low temperature disc photosphere at $\sim 0.22$~keV.
+We see evidence for atomic features in this component also, as expected from the low-temperature disc photosphere at $\sim 0.22$~keV.

-Analysing the fast variability, we find the standard double humped power spectrum seen in this state, indicating two variability components related to different time-scales, $\mathrm{P}_{1}$ and $\mathrm{P}_{2}$, which behave differently with respect to energy: whereas the component $\mathrm{P}_{1}$ maintains both its shape and amplitude for different energies, the peak frequency shifts and the high frequency variability increases with energy in the component $\mathrm{P}_{2}$.
-The {\it NICER} data allow us for the first time to investigate this behaviour below $2\,\si{keV}$.
+Analysing the fast variability, we find the standard double-humped power spectrum seen in this state, indicating two variability components related to different time-scales, $\mathrm{P}_{1}$ and $\mathrm{P}_{2}$, which behave differently with respect to energy: whereas the component $\mathrm{P}_{1}$ maintains both its shape and amplitude for different energies, the peak frequency shifts and the high-frequency variability increases with energy in the component $\mathrm{P}_{2}$.
+The {\it NICER} data allow us for the first time to investigate this behaviour with good statistics below $2\,\si{keV}$.

 To explore the observed timing properties, we have developed a timing model based on the propagating fluctuations of the mass accretion rate.
 The spectral decomposition derived from the fit is used to define the energy spectra emitted at each radius in the flow.
-For the first time, we have developed a full spectral-timing model which has discontinuous viscous frequency prescription at the transition radius between the truncated disc and hot flow, as well as a spectrally inhomogeneous hot flow.
-The discontinuity of the viscous frequency naturally reproduces the double humped shape corresponding to $\mathrm{P}_{1}$ and $\mathrm{P}_{2}$ in the power spectra, as shown by \cite{Rapisarda_2016}, but our full spectral-timing model also allows us to explore the observed energy dependence of $\mathrm{P}_{2}$.
-We find that this can be explained by propagating fluctuations through the radially stratified (soft Compton and hard Compton components) hot flow.
+We have developed a full spectral-timing model which incorporates discontinuity of the viscous frequency at the transition radius between the truncated disc and hot flow, as well as a spectrally inhomogeneous hot flow.
+The discontinuity of the viscous frequency naturally reproduces the double-humped shape corresponding to $\mathrm{P}_{1}$ and $\mathrm{P}_{2}$ in the power spectra, as shown by \cite{Rapisarda_2016}, but our full spectral-timing model also allows us to explore the observed energy dependence of $\mathrm{P}_{2}$.
+We find that this can be explained by propagating fluctuations through the radially stratified (soft and hard Comptonisation components) hot flow.